 14. Using Logic, you can link specific answers to specific endings, to show people different endings based on how they answered your typeform.
 Or how about adding points to each answer, and showing people an outcome based on their score?

 You can do all that, and a lot more, from the Logic tab.
 Read more about that here.

 15. Once your typeform's set up, you can test it using the View button (eye icon).
 Click this, and a preview of your creation will pop up:

 Ready to roll?
 Hit the Publish button to make the typeform live!

 Now head to the Share panel to find the link, and share it with the world:

 If you want to edit your typeform after publishing it, we have you covered.
-You can make changes to your typeform, and they will be saved automatically.
-But the changes will not appear on your live typeform until you click Publish again.
+You can make changes to your typeform at anytime, and they'll be saved automatically.
+But the changes will not appear live on your typeform until you click Publish again.
 Find out more.